questbook/blog/content/posts/aug-2022-release.md

 ---
 title: "Launching Questbook v2 open beta"
 date: 2022-08-23T19:25:41+05:30
-draft: true
+draft: false
 ---

 Questbook's v2.0.1 doesn't only provide a great user experience for foundations to run their grant program and developers to apply to them - it sets a new all time high bar for web3 dapp UX.

 # Context
 Foundations and DAOs grow the ecosystems via grants, bounties, partnerships, BD etc. These utilize funds from the _community_ allocation, aka the treasury.
 With Questbook, these processes can be run on-chain - giving complete transparency and accountability to the community on where and why funds are being deployed.
+Many of the top Foundations and DAOs have already created their domains on Questbook.

 If you've used our tool before, you'd know that every interaction on the product is an [onchain interaction](https://blog.questbook.xyz/posts/attract-builders-using-questbook/).
 Though this provided much more data transparency, it was a major step down in user experience.
 The user experience was definitively worse than using a Google Form.